edderick/third-year-project/docs/Issues/bird_markus.md

 refers to the fact that the code handling the LSA is external to the core of bird.

-Being very inexperienced in using lua (and in using Bird) I have so far been unable to run this code.
+Being very inexperienced in using lua (and in using Bird) I found it incredibly challenging to get this up and running.

+After battling away with luarocks, State machine compiler, and autoconf (plus weird bonus scripts for it) - I eventually managed to force it to work for me.

 OpenWRT Convenience Build
 =========================